vickyhella/vickyhella.github.io/docs/tech/git.md

 With this command, we don't need to set a remote repo and create a corresponding branch anymore.
 You can simply check out any PR by specifying the PR's URL.

+You can also use this command to make commit to someone's PR.

 For more information, see [gh pr checkout](https://cli.github.com/manual/gh_pr_checkout).

 ## Working with `git switch`